llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 might not be possible to map to OpenMP, but we are still investigating possible solutions:

-* `vector_length` with a non-constant expression argument because `simdlen`, to which `vector_length` is translated, requires a constant expression.
+* `vector_length` with a non-constant-expression argument because `simdlen`, to which `vector_length` is translated, requires a constant expression.
+In the future, Clacc might support alternative mappings for partitioning types, either configured by the user or computed automatically.
+If `acc loop vector` were mapped to `omp parallel for`, `vector_length` with a non-constant-expression argument would be possible.
 * If a variable is gang-shared within an `acc parallel` due to, for example, a `copy` clause there, and if that variable is also involved in a gang reduction specified on a nested `acc loop`, that